-This tutorial illustrates how to use the Backup Wizard for backing up your disk images with a Windows version of CloudBerry Backup.
-This wizard enables you to save and re-use the configured backup plans.
+This chapter describes how to use the Backup Wizard for backing up your disk images.
+This wizard enables you to save and edit backup plans configurations in the future.

 Running the Backup Wizard

-The Backup Wizard provides the following pages for backing up your image-based data:
+The Backup Wizard consists of the following steps for backing up your image-based data:

-- Step 2 - Select a Backup Destination (for One-Way Backup)
+- Step 2.
+Backup Destination (for One-Way Backup)

-- Step 3 - Select Backup Destinations (for Hybrid Backup)
+- Step 3.
+Backup Destinations (for Hybrid Backup)

 Backing Up BitLocker-Encrypted Volumes